intarchboard/wiki-liaison-coordinator/liaison-coordinator-job-description.md

 That representation is carried out by liaison managers (see also https://www.ietf.org/about/liaisons/), who are selected from the community by the IAB.
 Liaison managers are overseen by the IAB with the help of the IAB Liaison Coordinator.

-The IAB Liaison Coordinator role is usually executed by two IAB members, where one act as the primary contact and the as back-up.
+The IAB Liaison Coordinator role is usually executed by two IAB members, where one acts as the primary contact and the other one as back-up.
-However, it is oft course also possible to split up some of the tasked listed below as long as responsibilities are clearly assigned.
+However, it is oft course also possible to split up some of the tasks listed below as long as responsibilities are clearly assigned.

 The IAB assigns the Liaison Coordinator role similar as other liaison position in its March pre-IETF meeting and therefore may change the assignment on a yearly basis.
-However, it is recommended to only switch over on person at a time to have a smoother transition.
+However, it is recommended to only switch over one person at a time to have a smoother transition.

-There is no requirement to have knowledge about each or even any of the associated organization that we maintain liaison for, given there is usually not a single person that has that know or potentially not even any person at the time on the IAB that can cover knowledge about certain other SDOs.
-However, it is useful for the role to have know about the liaison management process and handling of liaison statements.
+There is no requirement to have knowledge about each or even any of the associated organization that we maintain liaison for, given there is usually not a single person that has that knowledge or potentially not even any person at the time on the IAB that can cover knowledge about some of SDOs at all.
+However, it is useful for the role to have knowledge about the liaison management process and handling of liaison statements.

-For more information about the procedures that govern IETF liaisons, can be found in RFC 4052 “IAB Liaison Management” and RFC 4053 (BCP 103) “Procedures for Handling Liaison Statements to and from the IETF.”
+More information about the procedures that govern IETF liaisons can be found in RFC 4052 “IAB Liaison Management” and RFC 4053 (BCP 103) “Procedures for Handling Liaison Statements to and from the IETF.”

 There is also a wiki about submitting and receiving liaison statements: <add link of page to create>